Finnair: Flight attendant uniforms

 The current uniform was designed by Ritva-Liisa Pohjalainen and launched in December 2011.
 Finnair has codes to indicate the rank of crew members: one stripe in the sleeve (or epaulettes in the case of male crew wearing vests) for normal Cabin Crew, two stripes for Senior Cabin Crew (only for outsourced Spanish crew) acting as a Purser, and three stripes for a Purser/Chief Purser.
 Additionally, some female Pursers have a white vertical stripe on their dresses or blouses indicating their years of service.
 Finnair requires its cabin crew to wear gloves during take-off and landing for safety reasons.
 Finnair's previous cabin crew uniform was named the fifth most stylish uniform by the French magazine Bon Voyage.

 Partnerships

 Finnair has several partnerships with following companies and airlines including Alaska Airlines, American Airlines, British Airways, Deutsche Bahn (DB), Chinese JD.com, Japan Airlines and Marimekko.

-Destinations

-Finnair flies from its Helsinki hub to over 80 destinations in over 35 countries in Asia, Europe and North America.
-Finnair also serves six destinations in the United States.
-Previously, the airline has served Africa and South America, including countries such as Egypt, Colombia and Brazil, but primarily on a leisure basis.
-Finnair has over 10 domestic destinations.
-Domestic flights are operated in co-operation with the airline's subsidiary Nordic Regional Airlines.

-In 2021, Finnair opened five routes from Stockholm–Arlanda to Bangkok–Suvarnabhumi and Phuket in Thailand, as well as New York–JFK, Miami and Los Angeles in the United States.
-Those routes have been discontinued.

-On 28 February 2022, Russia closed its airspace as a countermeasure to EU airspace closure.
-This meant many changes to Finnair's Asian services, as most of Finnair's flights between Europe and Asia had used the shortest, fastest, and most environmentally sound route over Russia.
-In response, on 9 March 2022, flight AY073 departed from Helsinki to Tokyo Narita via the North Pole.
-Back in 1983, Finnair was the first airline to fly non-stop from Europe to Japan by flying over the North Pole – so operating in the polar region is not new to Finnair.

-Finnair announced a new route to Dallas/Fort Worth in 2022.
-Finnair also reintroduced flights to Seattle/Tacoma in 2022.